Editorial: Plantation mentality now rules the day at Montpelier Foundation

-With the board's veto, a grand experiment in shared power between the White-dominated board and relatives of enslaved people who worked at James Madison's sprawling estate in Orange County exploded in anger and recrimination.
-Now that foundation president Roy Young has fired many of the staff who spoke out in favor keeping a promise to have descendants represented equally with other members of the board one thing is clear:
+With the board's veto, a grand experiment in shared power between the board and descendants of enslaved people who worked at James Madison's sprawling estate in Orange County exploded in anger and recrimination.
+With foundation president Roy Young firing Montpelier's chief curator and chief archaeologist for speaking in favor of equal representation between descendants and other board members, one thing is clear:

 A modern day plantation mentality now rules at Montpelier.
 People of color have been put in their place.
-The board now has the ultimate say over who gets to be a member, despite its promise to share power with the descendants committee.
-The board calls it an "expansion" of the Montpelier descendants pool.
-Only the recent rejection of the 40 board candidates offered by the Montpelier Descendants Committee makes their end of the pool pretty shallow.
-And finally, staff sympathetic to the descendants' desire for equality in telling the story of Montpelier have been sacked and removed.
-The narrative rests with a White overseer.
+The board now has the ultimate say over who gets to be a member, despite its promise to share board appointments equally with the Descendants Committee.
+The board calls it new approval policy an "expansion" of the Montpelier descendants pool.
+Only the recent rejection of the 40 Descendants Committee board candidates make their end of the pool pretty shallow.
+Sacking staff sympathetic to the descendants completes the power grab.
+The narrative now rests with a White overseer.

 People are also reading…